opst/knitfab-docs/04.examples/spam-email-detection/spam-email-detection.en.md

   - `outputs`, `log`:
     - Add the following project-related tag to the outputs and log sections: `project:spam-detection`

+    ```YAML
+    outputs:
+      - path: "/out/model"
+        tags:
+          - "project:spam-detection"
+          - "type:model"
+    log:
+      tags:
+        - "type:log"
+        - "project:spam-detection"
+    ```

 - Other Important Considerations:
   - Resource Allocation: Define the required resources for the training process (e.g., CPU, memory, GPU).

-Ensure the modified YAML template adheres to the structure and content of the YAML file located in the `/plans` directory of the cloned Git repository.
+  - YAML Structure: Double-check that your modified YAML template adheres to the correct structure and syntax.
+You can use the YAML file provided in the `/plans` directory of the cloned Git repository as a reference.

 **4. Apply the YAML Template:**
 ```bash